luigifvr/calo_dreamer/README.md

 # CaloDream

 A repository for fast detector simulation using Conditional Flow Matching.
-This is the reference code for CaloDREAM arXiv:XXXX and the corresponding entry in the Calochallenge.
+This is the reference code for CaloDREAM [arXiv:2405.09629](https://arxiv.org/abs/2405.09629) and the corresponding entry in the Calochallenge.

 ## Usage